Variable Annuity, Life Insurance, and Premium Financing Misconduct Claims

 Concentration and portfolio stacking.
 Putting a disproportionate share of an investor's net worth into one or several annuities and insurance products — particularly with overlapping subaccount holdings or stacked permanent life policies — exposes the investor to risk well out of line with what a properly diversified portfolio would carry.

 Failure to supervise.
 Under FINRA rules, brokerage firms have an independent duty to supervise their representatives' variable annuity sales, including specific principal-review requirements before any annuity sale closes.
-When firms fail at that duty, the firm itself is liable, regardless of whether the rep is still around.
+Insurance companies have parallel obligations to supervise their appointed agents and the independent marketing organizations they use.
+When these supervisory duties fail, the institution itself is liable, regardless of whether the rep is still around.

 Where These Cases Are Litigated: Court vs. FINRA Arbitration